mlatcl/mlatcl.github.io/_people/ahmad-abu-khazneh.md

 given: Ahmad
 family: Abu-Khazneh
 crsid: aa2382
-description: Senior Machine Learning Engineer, Accelerate Programme
+position: Senior Machine Learning Engineer, Accelerate Programme
-image: vladislav-nikonov-quzpqh5vno4-unsplash.jpg
+institution: Cambridge University
 biography: Ahmad is interested in developing tools that help scientists in various disciplines utilise machine learning in their research.
 This is inspired by his cross-disciplinary academic and industrial background